microsoft/reverse-proxy/docs/docfx/articles/session-affinity.md

 ## Request pipeline
 The session affinity mechanisms are implemented by the services (mentioned above) and the two following middleware:
 1. `AffinitizedDestinationLookupMiddleware` - coordinates the request's affinity resolution process.
-First, it calls a provider implementing the mode specified for the given backend on `BackendConfig.SessionAffinity.Mode` property.
-Then, it checks the affinity resolution status returned by the provider, and calls a failure handling policy set on `BackendConfig.SessionAffinity.FailurePolicy` in case of failures.
+First, it calls a provider implementing the mode specified for the given cluster on `ClusterConfig.SessionAffinity.Mode` property.
+Then, it checks the affinity resolution status returned by the provider, and calls a failure handling policy set on `ClusterConfig.SessionAffinity.FailurePolicy` in case of failures.
 It must be added to the pipeline **before** the load balancer.

 2. `AffinitizeRequestMiddleware` - sets the key on the response if a new affinity has been established for the request.
 Otherwise, if the request follows an existing affinity, it does nothing.
 It must be added to the pipeline **after** the load balancer.